withcatai/catai/clients/catai-react/README.md

-# CatAI - Modern React Client
+# Catai - Modern React Client

 A beautiful, modern chat interface for AI interactions built with React, Vite, and Tailwind CSS.